Relative Serre functor for comodule algebras: Relative Serre functors for exact module categories

-In the rest of this section, we give more applications of a pivotal structure of a module category (Theorems~\ref{thm:dual-tensor-cat-pivotal} and~\ref{thm:sym-Frobenius-alg}).
-The first theorem concerns a pivotal structure of the dual tensor category:
+In the rest of this section, we exhibit some applications of a pivotal structure of a module category.
+The following theorem concerns a pivotal structure of the dual tensor category.